TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 In principle, quantum models can represent certain complex transformations with fewer parameters or different capacities than classical neural networks, although their training dynamics can differ significantly due to quantum effects (e.g., interference, measurement noise).
 This raises questions about how quantum vs. classical AE architectures compare when applied to learning compression of non-stationary time-series.

-This work conducts a comprehensive comparison on non-stationary data of eight sequence encoder-decoder (ENC-DEC) model architectures variants spanning all 2×2×2 combinations of:
+This work conducts a comprehensive comparison on non-stationary data of eight sequence encoder-decoder (ENC-DEC) variants spanning all 2×2×2 combinations of:
 - Quantum vs. Classical architectures
 - Prediction (AR) vs. Reconstruction (standard AE) objectives
 - Minimalist Recurrent vs. Non-Recurrent models